 The Separatists obliterate Tipoca City by orbital bombardment, ending clone production.
 Less than six months later, Coruscant falls to the ever-increasing might of the Separatist droid armies, as does Alderaan and many other worlds.
 Without replacement clones, the Army of the Republic cannot sustain escalating battle losses.
 Grievous declares himself Emperor after eliminating a couple of CIS leaders and several Republic senators.
 This example is not lost on outspoken senators like Mon Mothma and Garm Bel Iblis, who flee and join Bail Organa, Padme Amidala (and her twins), and the remnants of the Republic navy out in the Rim Territories.
 A much-reduced Jedi Order led by Yoda scatters as the Empire mercilessly hunts them down.

 The Clone Wars segues directly into the Galactic Civil War, with the Alliance to Restore the Republic fighting an insurgency against the new Empire.
 What would normally be 19 BBY in a canon timeline becomes year zero of the Imperial Era (0 IE).
-The campaign begins two years later (in 2 IE).
+The campaign begins a few months later (in 1 IE).
 The galaxy remains fractured and ablaze.
 Many sectors continue to openly resist the Empire, and with the bulk of what used to be the Republic navy under rebel control, the Empire is far from having the iron grip on the galaxy it would have had under the rule of Sith lords.